NikhilRaikwar/Portfolio-Website/README.md

 # Responsive-Portfolio-Website---NikhilTech
 Create Responsive Portfolio Website Using HTML &amp; CSS .
-BY- NIKHILTECH Don't forget to follow  the account for more projects like this.
+BY- Nikhil Raikwar Don't forget to follow  the account for more projects like this.
 ![Resume cv](/9.jpg)